and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Surgery for Shoulder Labral Tears

 Dr. Cahill uses arthroscopy to diagnose and treat labral tears in the shoulder.
-Arthroscopy is a minimally invasive procedure that allows Dr. Cahill to diagnose and treat shoulder labral tears through much smaller incisions than an open procedure.
+Arthroscopy is a minimally invasive procedure that allows our surgeons to diagnose and treat shoulder labral tears through much smaller incisions than an open procedure.
 This often leads to less blood loss, less pain after surgery, and a quicker recovery.

-To perform the procedure, Dr. Cahill makes a small incision to insert the arthroscope into the shoulder joint.
+To perform the procedure, your surgeon will make a small incision to insert the arthroscope into the shoulder joint.
 The arthroscope displays images on a monitor so that he can view the labrum, confirm the diagnosis, and determine the extent of the injury.

-If the tear is confined to the labrum and does not involve any of the tendons attached to it, Dr. Cahill will remove the torn flap of tissue and correct any problems associated with the injury.
-If a tendon or ligament is also torn or detached, Dr. Cahill will need to repair or reattach it.
+If the tear is confined to the labrum and does not involve any of the tendons attached to it, your surgeon will remove the torn flap of tissue and correct any problems associated with the injury.
+If a tendon or ligament is also torn or detached, your surgeon will need to repair or reattach it.
 These repairs are also done with arthroscopy, using additional small incisions to insert operating instruments.
 This procedure can often be done on an outpatient basis.

 Recovering from Labral Tear Surgery

 After shoulder labral surgery, most patients are able to return home the same day.
 Nerve blocks administered during the procedure typically provide pain relief for up to 3 days after surgery, which helps with pain during the initial recovery period.